NetBLADE-framework/NetBLADE-framework.github.io/_subtechniques/24-fake-identity.md

 layout: item
 ---

-<p>The adversary will hide their true identity by providing fake details to the invoice process, examples would be using fake personal information such as a name, phone number, etc.</p>
+<p>The adversary will hide their true identity by providing fake details to the invoice process, such as name, phone number, etc.</p>